Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Mean-field dynamics

-and the dynamical transition is continuous.\\ For $p>2$, the results summarized Fig. \ref{fig:meanfieldresults} always show the emergence of a DPT at some $g=g_{dyn}$ (such that $g_{dyn}$ is below the spinodal point $g_{sp}$ for every $p$), whose qualitative features depend on the parity of $p$, unlike its static counterpart.
-For $p=3$ the topology of the phase space is the one of a double well like in the case of $p=2$ (though without $\mathbb{Z}_2$ symmetry), hence the transition is continuous, by the same argument made for $p=2$.
-In particular, a dynamical ferromagnetic phase is again retrieved for some $g<g_{dyn}$, where all the orbits are confined in a ferromagnetic well (green trajectories, Fig.\ref{fig:meanfieldresults}-(a)), while for $g>g_{dyn}$ the to oscillations of the orbits between the two wells (orange trajectories, Fig.\ref{fig:meanfieldresults}-(a)) lead to the emergence of a \emph{dynamical bistable phase}, where $\overline{S^x}$ is a weighted average of the two minima that varies continuously with $g$ and exhibits a cusp at $g = g_{dyn}$. {The argument relating the continuity of $\overline{S^x}$ to the presence of a single unstable stationary point is shown in Fig.\,\ref{fig:meanfieldresults}-(c), showing the plateaus developed by the trajectories near $g_{dyn}$, both for $g<g_{dyn}$ (green plot) and $g>g_{dyn}$ (orange plot).}\\
+For $p>2$, the results illustrated Fig.~\ref{fig:meanfieldresults} consistently demonstrate the occurrence of a DPT at some $g=g_{dyn}$, whose order depends on the parity of $p$, unlike its static counterpart.
+For $p=3$ the topology of the phase space is the one of a double well, akin to the case of $p=2$ but without $\mathbb{Z}_2$ symmetry.
+Consequently, the transition is continuous, following the same argument made for $p=2$ and as illustrated in Fig.~\ref{fig:meanfieldresults}-(b).
+Specifically, a dynamical ferromagnetic phase re-emerges for $g<g_{dyn}$, as all the orbits are confined in a ferromagnetic well (green trajectories, Fig.\ref{fig:meanfieldresults}-(a)).
+Conversely, for $g>g_{dyn}$, the oscillations of the orbits between the two asymmetric wells (orange trajectories, Fig.\ref{fig:meanfieldresults}-(a)) lead to a \emph{dynamical bistable phase}.
+In this phase, $\overline{\mathcal{S}^x}$ is a weighted average of the two minima, that varies continuously with $g$ and exhibits a cusp at $g = g_{dyn}$.
+The connection between the continuity of $\overline{\mathcal{S}^x}$ to the presence of a single local maximum is quantitatively validated by the results presented in Fig.~\ref{fig:meanfieldresults}-(c).
+This figure illustrates the plateaus developed by the longitudinal magnetization near $g_{dyn}$, both for $g\lesssim g_{dyn}$ (green plot) and $g\gtrsim g_{dyn}$ (orange plot).\\